Presidential Inaugurations: History and Little Known Facts

 Famous Quotes by Presidents on Inauguration Day

 In 1933, the 32nd President of the United States, Franklin Delano Roosevelt took office at the height of the Great Depression.
-In his speech outlining his "New Deal" program, which was a plan to increase jobs, Roosevelt gave the country reassurance of better things to come by telling Americans, "the only thing we have to fear is fear itself".
+In his speech outlining his "New Deal" program, a plan to increase jobs, he gave the country reassurance of better things to come by telling Americans, "the only thing we have to fear is fear itself".
 It has been said by many that the inclusion of those words in his speech and his overall optimistic tone, caused the country to rally behind the new president and his radical economic proposals.

 Probably the most repeated and remembered quote of any inaugural address was given by President John F. Kennedy on January 20, 1961.